-Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
-NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
-The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans

-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-2,241 60.22% \$28,147 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Provide the number of students in the 2017 undergra institution as first-time students and received a backet and June 30, 2017.
+Exclude students who transferred een July 1, 2016 3,965 Number and percent of students in class (defined in H4 above) bor average (or mean) amount borrowed.
+NOTE: The "Average per-und to provide better information about student borrowing from federal a numbers, percentages, and averages for each row should be based example, the federal loans average (row b) should only be the cum (row e) should only be the cumulative average of private loans. cumulative principal bo tional, state, commerci ce specified for the pa orrowed," is designed al) sources.
+The rticular row.
+For Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+2,360 (nearest 1%) 60.00% (nearest \$1) \$28,222 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-2,195 58.99% \$22,948 c) Institutional loan programs.
-0 0.00% \$0 d) State loan programs.
-0 0.00% \$0 e) Private student loans made by a bank or lender.
-422 11.34% \$30,113
+2,308 58.00% \$22,995 c) Institutional loan programs. - - - d) State loan programs. - - - e) Private student loans made by a bank or lender.
+437 11.00% \$30,961